fyrchik/neofs-sdk-go/README.md

 # frostfs-sdk-go
-Go implementation of NeoFS SDK.
+Go implementation of FrostFS SDK.
 It contains high-level version-independent wrappers for structures from [frostfs-api-go](https://github.com/TrueCloudLab/frostfs-api-go) as well as helper functions for simplifying node/dApp implementations.